 Known for its expansive stretch of soft golden sand, the coastal town of Sanur in Southeast of Bali has been termed sleepy, relaxed and quieter when compared to the buzzy Canggu or trendy Seminyak.
 Yet these same qualities along with its well paved promenade, swimmable beach, art galleries, eateries of every kind and night markets have made Sanur district arguably one of the most appealing beachfront complexes in Bali.
-We have narrowed down these top 5 Sanur activities for you to explore:
+If you’re wondering what to do in Sanur, we have narrowed down these top 5 Sanur activities for you to explore:

 1. Step Back in Time at The Blanjong Pillar